Gaurav Kukade

 /**

-* A java program to convert an ArrayList to array using
+* A Java program to convert an ArrayList to an array using

 * toArray method.